 Here’s something else to consider: according to researchers, toddlers (specifically, 3 year olds) are most likely to have inconsistent bedtimes.
 By the time children are school-aged, bedtime is usually more consistent.
 In my opinion, this is quite a wake-up call to those of us who have toddlers at home, and who may be inclined to think that a chaotic evening schedule isn’t such a big deal.
 (Believe me, I’m talking to myself here, too! 😉 )

 So, what does this mean for you?
-As you think through your goals for 2016, and what you want for your baby or toddler’s sleep, keep these 3 ingredients in mind.
+As you think through your goals for sleep, and what you want for your baby or toddler, keep these 3 ingredients in mind.
 It’s important to make sure that your baby or toddler is getting enough sleep, for starters.
 But you also need to think about the quality of that sleep – is it happening mostly at home?
 Is the bulk of your little one’s sleep happening at night?
 And finally, you need to think about how consistent your little one’s sleep schedule is.
 If the schedule is erratic and unpredictable from day to day, it’s time to think about building in more consistency.

 Need help with any of the above?
 Why not try personalized sleep help from an expert?
 Our team of caring, compassionate sleep consultants is ready to create a Personalized Sleep Plan™ just for your family.
-The plan will walk you through every step of the sleep coaching journey, and will be 100% personalized to your child’s personality and needs, and will mesh with your parenting goals and philosophies.
+The plan will walk you through every step of the sleep coaching journey, will be 100% personalized to your child’s personality and needs, and will mesh with your parenting goals and philosophies.

 Once you make your choice and purchase, you will immediately receive an e-mail with your Helpdesk login information.
 You’ll be able to log in and get started right away – it’s that simple!